Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Background and Related Work

-HCI research has long examined how to support UI and UX design through new tools \cite{kort2007conceptualizing,buxton2010sketching,frich2019mapping}.
-As generative AI has entered practice, researchers have begun embedding it directly into design workflows \cite{kaiser2019creativity,stige2023artificial,wan2023gan,han2023design}.
-Evaluations consistently show AI can augment human creativity by providing novel perspectives \cite{chiou2023designing} and enabling two-way exchanges of ideas between designers and systems \cite{lawton2023when}.
+HCI research has long examined how to support product design and development through new tools \cite{kort2007conceptualizing,buxton2010sketching,frich2019mapping}.
+As generative AI has entered practice, researchers have begun embedding it directly into design and development workflows, reshaping how product team members explore ideas, prototype solutions, and make decisions across roles \cite{kaiser2019creativity,stige2023artificial,wan2023gan,han2023design,Takaffoli2024design}.
+Evaluations consistently show AI can augment human creativity by providing novel perspectives \cite{chiou2023designing} and enabling two-way exchanges of ideas between practitioners and systems \cite{lawton2023when}.
 A wide range of systems illustrate these directions.
-Prompt-to-UI tools such as WireGen and PromptInfuser generate mid-fidelity wireframes or bind prompts to Figma elements, improving speed and iteration \cite{Feng2023wireframe,Li2024}.
-Co-ideation systems like Cobbie, DesignWeaver, and UIDEC scaffold sketching, text-to-image exploration, and constraint-driven ideation, helping designers diversify ideas while staying within workflow constraints \cite{Lin2020,kulkarni2023word,Bunian2021,tao2025designweaver,shokrizadeh2025dancing}.
-Exploration and search tools include VINS, which retrieves inspirations from sketches \cite{Bunian2021}, Park’s multimodal LLM for semantic search on mobile UIs \cite{park2025leveraging}, and Lu’s Flowy and Misty, which surface abstract design patterns and blend design examples \cite{lu2024flowy,LuMisty25}.
-Studies of brainstorming systems like Xu et al.’s reflective design framework \cite{Xu2025} and Wang et al.’s AIdeation platform \cite{Wang2025} show that AI support yields more diverse concepts, higher satisfaction, and efficiency, though it may shift effort toward comprehension and synthesis.
+Prompt-to-UI tools such as WireGen and PromptInfuser generate mid-fidelity wireframes or bind prompts to Figma elements, improving speed and iteration across early-stage product exploration and handoff~\cite{Feng2023wireframe,Li2024}.
+Co-ideation systems like Cobbie, DesignWeaver, and UIDEC scaffold sketching, text-to-image exploration, and constraint-driven ideation, helping teams diversify ideas while staying within workflow constraints \cite{Lin2020,kulkarni2023word,Bunian2021,tao2025designweaver,shokrizadeh2025dancing}.
+Exploration and search tools include VINS, which retrieves inspirations from sketches \cite{Bunian2021}.
+Studies of brainstorming systems like Xu et al.'s reflective design framework \cite{Xu2025} and Wang et al.’s AIdeation platform \cite{Wang2025} show that AI support yields more diverse concepts, higher satisfaction, and efficiency.
+Other work extends AI into integrated environments that support team-level decision-making.
+Zamfirescu-Pereira et al. \cite{zamfirescu2025beyond} present Pail, an IDE with multiple LLM agents for exploring problem framings, decisions, and assumptions, enabling teams to reflect on alternatives and trade-offs rather than producing isolated outputs.
+Shin et al. \cite{Shin2025personas-llms} used LLMs to generate and simulate personas to aid empathy, while Duan et al. \cite{DuanUIFeedbackCHI24} developed a GPT-4–based system that provides feedback on UI mockups, which was useful for identifying early errors and textual issues, but offered less value as designs matured across iterations.